All Products

 Static

-• Adds the specified request header to the back-to-origin request.
+• Adds the specified request header to the origin request.

-• If the client request already contains a request header with the same name, the new request header overwrites the existing one.
+• If the client request already contains a header with the same name, the new header overwrites the existing one.

-To add a request header named x-code with the value key1, specify the following parameters:
+To add a request header named x-code with the value key1, enter the following:

 • Request Header Name: x-code